 Since coming to Cambridge my research has concentrated mainly on the effects of labour market experiences (e.g. job insecurity, work intensification, bankruptcy, zero hours contracts, part-time work, unemployment, job quality, etc) on social and psychological well-being.
 I am also interested in self-employment in developed and developing countries, the quality of police jobs and the future of work, post-robotics and machine learning.
 I am a recognised expert on gender and employment within the EU, and works with many international organisations.

-In addition to my position as a Reader I am also the Director of Graduate Education within the department of Sociology and I was previously Head of Department.
+In addition to my position as a Professor, I am also the Director of Graduate Education within the department of Sociology and I was previously Head of Department.

 - Future of work

 - Job quality

 A Piasna, B Burchell, K Sehnbruch (2019) Job quality in European employment policy: one step forward, two steps back?
 Transfer: European Review of Labour and Research.
 Vol 2, 165-180.